ozzieliu/HackerRank/README.md

 Here you can find my work on challenges on HackerRank.

-I code mainly in **Python 2**.
-You can find Jupyter Notebooks for each topic and section with question prompt and my code.
+I code mainly in **Python 2** right now.

+You can find Jupyter Notebooks for my Python code with labeled topic, section, and question prompt.

+Also SQL challenges are in Markdown.

 Enjoy!